Lift Off (Australian TV series): Workshops

 In 1990, two workshops were held to consult sixty early childhood experts and creative film makers concerning the content and philosophy of the program.

 Australian specialists working with children or studying child development were selected to attend the workshops and determine the principles and aims of Lift Off.
 The second workshop focused on the development of the show's characters as well as fantastical themes or plots to run with later on in production.
 The workshops were primary aimed as creating a new syllabus that Lift Off and its concepts and characters would be grounded by.

 Activities during these workshops were deliberately practical and creative, for example, those who attended were asked to work in groups of individuals from vastly different fields (e.g. specialists in children's mathematics and researchers on juvenile human development) and were instructed to make things out of art materials, or discuss how to tackle certain tasks or challenges before gathering together and informing the entire group of their conclusions.

 Outreach

 Along with the television program a complementary Outreach program was developed to engage the community with young children and with the program.
 The Outreach was aimed at furthering Lift Off's impact beyond watching it on TV screens and included the production of books, toys, puzzles and other activities that helped to cement ideas and skills introduced to the children watching the program.

 First Outreach

-Approximately forty people attended the first Outreach workshop, held at Warburton in Victoria from 17–31 July 1990.
+Approximately forty people attended the first Outreach workshop, held at Warburton in Victoria from 17 to 31 July 1990.
 Over the weekend large and small discussion groups brainstormed and analysed the best strategies for implementing a national Outreach scheme to accompany and support the Lift Off television program and amplify its reach and efficacy.
 The conference concentrated on: resources and materials; management structures; existing and new institutional and community works.

 Outreach programs were set up in each state of Australia.